-For the fifth year, we are including the Richard Tom Foundation Kids Crit in the fourth day of the GMSR.
+For the sixith year, we are including the Richard Tom Foundation Kids Crit in the fourth day of the GMSR.
 There are two events – one for 7 and 8 year olds, and a second event, which we are opening up to kids ages 9 to 11.
 This is a non-competitive event sponsored and organized by the Richard Tom Foundation.
-Race day registration is available for free on Bikereg and at the Richard Tom Foundation tents on St. Paul Street between Main and College.
-Young riders will circle City Hall block and will be led by cyclists from the Burlington Police Department and accompanied by riders from the 1K2GO Sports cycling team and Little Bellas.
+Registration is available for free on Bikereg and at the Richard Tom Foundation tents on St. Paul Street between Main and College if space permits.
+Young riders will circle the City Hall block and will be led by cyclists from the RTF.
 Please pass the word about this great event.
 We would love to see 30 kids in each field.

 START TIME – The Kids Crit will start at 12:25pm.

-You can register on Monday between 11am and 12:00pm at the Richard Tom Foundation tent.
+You can register on Monday between 11am and 12:00pm at the Richard Tom Foundation tent if space permits.

 11:00 am: Richard Tom Foundation Tents (on St. Paul St) open for check-in and on-site registration

 12:15 pm: Staging of Kids' Crit riders on St. Paul Street